Photography’s golden rules and when to break them

 A man climbing a rope, a good example of the golden ratio.

-The fundamentals of photography composition are meant to be but first, you must grasp them.
+The fundamentals of photography composition are meant to be broken but first, you must grasp them.
 Stan Horaczek

-Photography has a lot of rules that are really principles.
+Photography has a lot of rules that are really just principles.
 Most of them are useful guidelines worth understanding, not edicts to be followed to the letter.
-In this photography fundamentals series, we’re going to look at when you should follow the rules—and when you should consider breaking them.
+In this photography fundamentals series, we’re going to at when you should follow the rules—and when you should consider breaking them.
 First, though, we need to cover some of the most important fundamentals of photography composition.

 Related: How to take good pictures in bright sunlight